 How do I know if my misalignment is medical or cosmetic?

 Only a medical professional can offer you guidance on this.
-After you are evaluated by a dentist or orthodontist, contact your FSA administrator to find out what you need to do to prove that your condition should be covered by the account.
+After you are evaluated by a dentist or orthodontist, contact your FSA administrator to find out what you need to do to prove that your treatment is FSA-eligible.

 Will it be easy to use my FSA funds for Invisalign?